 Enter Basic Company Information

-Enter the information about your company to be used for this NetSuite account.
+Enter information about your company for this NetSuite account.

 Important:

-If you plan to set up a OneWorld account with multiple subsidiaries, the data that you enter on the Company Information page provide the values that NetSuite uses to create your root (top-level) subsidiary.
-After defining your root subsidiary, you can create additional child subsidiaries at lower levels in an organizational hierarchy.
+If you plan to set up a OneWorld account with multiple subsidiaries, the information that you enter on the Company Information page is what NetSuite uses to create your root (top-level) subsidiary.
+After you define your root subsidiary, you can create child subsidiaries at lower levels in your organization.
 For more information about configuring subsidiaries, see Set up NetSuite OneWorld.

 To enter basic company information: